 If an entry exists on a platform that is not available via a desktop computer, such as a smartphone or tablet application, entrants should provide a URL to a marketplace page where the application can be downloaded free of charge.
-If applicants are submitting entries that should be viewed through a smartphone browser, such as a mobile web page, please denote that in your entry title.
+If applicants are submitting entries that requires installation of an app or some other technical requirement beyond the typical browser, please note that in your entry.

 Entry fees are $175 per category for non-members or $100 per category for ONA members.
-Entry fees for students and sole practitioners are $125 per category for non-members or $50 per category for ONA members.
+Entry fees for students are $50 per category for non-members or $15 per category for ONA members.
 If you’d like to become an ONA member, join here.

 Payment should be made online by credit card.
-If you are unable to pay by credit card, you may pay by check or money order.
-Email Sean Connolly at email@example.com with the subject line “OJA 2012: Payment by mail” to receive a printable payment form and a code to allow you to fill out the online entry form.
+If you are unable to pay by credit card, you may pay by check or money order, after contacting firstname.lastname@example.org to arrange payment and for us to mark your online entry as complete.

 Checks should be made payable to the Online News Association.
-Include the payment form and mail the check to:
+Mail the check to:

 Online News Association